|

 How crazy is it that

-Van Dummy and Kurt Russell turned
+Van Damme and Kurt Russell turned down an opportunity

-down an opportunity to be in
+to be in

 The Expendables?
-If they think
+If they think they're too cool, they're

-they're too cool, they're sadly mistaken.
-Being in The Expendables
+sadly mistaken.
+Being in The Expendables is like the

-is like the ultra-action-movie-superstars club.
-It's an honor just to be asked!!
+asked!!
 How do you say no?
 I have to say that if they said No,

 then they don't deserve to be that cool!
-I'm so psyched that Terry Crews is in it.
-I love him in Everybody Hates
+I'm so psyched that

 Every

-would love to cast
+Action Movie FREAK would love to cast

 GEARS OF WAR.